m1k1o/neko/README.md

 ## Mobile support

-Neko is now working on iOS and Android!
+N.eko is now working on iOS and Android!
 Also, the UI screens have been fixed for small screens.

 ![mobile-screens](https://i.imgur.com/K9gfscU.png)

-## Docker-Compose Enviroment Options
+## Docker-Compose Environment Options

 ```code
 NEKO_SCREEN: